NarayanSchuetz/edf2parquet/README.md

 # edf2parquet
-Simple utility package to convert EDF/EDF+ files into Apache Parquet format while preserving the EDF file header information and signal headers metadata information.
+Simple utility package to convert EDF/EDF+ files into Apache Parquet format while preserving the EDF file header information and signal headers metadata information and some nice enhanced features:
-Currently, each signal is stored as a separate parquet file, with the option to automatically add a pandas readable DatetimeIndex.
+- handling of non-strictly EDF compliant .EDF headers (e.g. UTF-8 characters in the header, etc.).
+- automatic conversion of the EDF file header start date and signal sampling frequency to a pd.DatetimeIndex with the correct timezone and frequency for easy Pandas interoperability (at the cost of slightly bigger file sizes of course).
+- skipping of specific signals during conversion
+- bundling signals with the same sampling frequency into a single parquet file
+- splitting of EDF files by non-use periods (e.g. if a file consists of continuous multiple nights, and you want to split it into a single file per night)
+- compression of the resulting parquet files

 ## Installation

+### Requirements
+The package was tested with the pinned versions in the `requirements.txt` file.
+If something does not work, try to install this exact versions.
+I would particularly advise to use matching or more recent versions of PyArrow and Pandas (version 2.0 is important as its using underlying Arrow datastructures itself, thus it will break with anything below 2.0, as far as I'm aware).

 ```bash
 pip install git+https://github.com/NarayanSchuetz/edf2parquet.git